LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

     ENFORCED FOR ALL ACCESS ENABLE ;
 ```

 For security reasons, these permissions should not be removed, migrated, or altered.
+However, they are automatically REPLACED by the framework after applying migration steps to a given table (required for Db2).

 ## Managing Stored Procedures